cortexproject/cortex/docs/configuration/config-file-reference.md

 # The default evaluation interval or step size for subqueries.
 # CLI flag: -querier.default-evaluation-interval
 [defaultevaluationinterval: <duration> | default = 1m0s]

+# Directory to put data for active query tracker into.
+If empty, new temporary
+# directory is created.
+# CLI flag: -querier.active-query-tracker-dir
+[activequerytrackerdir: <string> | default = ""]
 ```

 ## `query_frontend_config`